 Silver Travertine Split Face Tile by MSI Surfaces

 Travertine tile care is necessary to keep them in the best shape and original form in the long run.
-Following tips will help you to keep their beauty, functionality, and durability for many years to come.
+The following tips will help you to keep their beauty, functionality, and durability for many years to come.

 - Clean liquid spills as soon as they happen to prevent staining.

-- Use special products to seal and clean tile surface.
-Travertine tiles are porous and need to be sealed prior to installation.
+- Use special products to seal and clean tile surfaces.
+Travertine tile is porous and need to be sealed prior to installation.
 This is the best way to prevent absorbing spills and dirt buildups in tile’s tiny pits and holes.

 - Reseal travertine tiles periodically to keep them in shape and protect them properly.